odipar/spread/README.md

 Not *exactly*.
 Actually not by a mile.

 However, the spreadsheet spirit is there.
-In fact, SPREAD can be considered the next-generation spreadsheet, and possibly software in general.
+In fact, SPREAD can be considered the next-generation spreadsheet, and possibly the next-generation of software in general.

 ####Warning
 SPREAD is currently in ALPHA stage.
-But there are already some goodies to be found in the repository, most notably the new SplitHash data structure.
+But there is already some interesting to be found in the repository:

+####SplitHash: an immutable, uniquely represented Sequence Authenticated Data Structure
 ```
 Some sample code will be posted soon
 ```